vorakl/vbl/src.docs/content/pages/exec.rst

 -----------

     - *--exitcode*,
       set an exit code.
-Has a precedence on the EXEC_DIE_EXITCODE option
+It has a precedence on the EXEC_DIE_EXITCODE option

 options:
 --------